MBRRACE-UK perinatal mortality surveillance

 Data sources: MBRRACE-UK, PDS, ONS, NRS, PHS, NIMATS, States of Guernsey, States of Jersey.

-Description of Figure 1: Line charts showing stillbirth (all, antepartum and intrapartum), neonatal death (all, early and late)and extended perinatal mortality rates for the UK, England, Scotland, Wales and Northern Ireland, from 2013 to 2022.
+Description of Figure 1: Line charts showing stillbirth (all, antepartum and intrapartum), neonatal death (all, early and late)and extended perinatal mortality rates for the UK, England, Scotland, Wales and Northern Ireland, from 2013 to 2023.
 Stillbirths and extended perinatal deaths are shown as rates per 1,000 total births.
 Neonatal deaths are shown as rates per 1,000 live births.
-Terminations of pregnancy and births at less than 24 completed weeks’ gestational age are excluded.
+Births at less than 24 completed weeks’ gestational age and terminations of pregnancy are excluded.

 2.4.
 Births and perinatal deaths